-Before mid-cycle During mid-cycle After mid-cycle review review review · Review team appointed Desk-based analysis Draft report to QAA moderation If a review visit is required: Virtual preparatory meeting Draft report to Meetings with range of institution staff, students, Supporting employers and alumni, documentation Factual amendments as relevant Liaison between QAA Final report and outcome to institution Officer and your Observation of facilities institution to confirm the and learning resources review visit agenda and who the QAA team will meet if a review visit is required
+After mid-cycle review Before mid-cycle During mid-cycle review review Review team appointed Desk-based analysis Draft report to QAA moderation If a review visit is required: Virtual preparatory meeting Draft report to Meetings with range of institution staff, students, Supporting employers and alumni, documentation Factual amendments as relevant Liaison between QAA Final report and Officer and your Observation of facilities outcome to institution institution to confirm the and learning resources review visit agenda and who the QAA team will meet if a review visit is required

 The process takes place over approximately four months.
-An indicative timeline for the mid-cycle review stage can be found in Appendix 2.
+An indicative timeline for the midcycle review stage can be found in Appendix 3.